vshpotter/microsoft-365-docs/microsoft-365/syntex/set-up-content-understanding.md

 description: Set up Microsoft Syntex per-user licensing.
 ---

-# Set up Microsoft Syntex per-user licensing
+# Assign existing Microsoft Syntex per-user licenses

 > [!NOTE]
 > As of July 1, 2023, per-user licenses are no longer available for purchase.
 You will need to [set up pay-as-you-go billing](syntex-azure-billing.md).<br><br>